vishalchaudhari27/Tic-Tac-Toe-Game/README.md

 # 🎮 Tic Tac Toe Game

 A fun and interactive **Tic Tac Toe** game built using **HTML, CSS, and JavaScript**.
-Play with your friends, enjoy winning popup messages, and reset anytime! ✨
+Play with your friends, enjoy winning animations, and reset anytime! ✨

 ---